Preface

 ↓ The Horai Bridge, the world’s longest wooden bridge near the Old Tokaido Road of Shimada-Shuku.

-↓ Rice paddies, herons, and ancient pine trees along the Old Tokaido Road, that seem to have remained untouched since the Edo period.
-Around Fukuroi-Shuku.
+↓ Rice fields, herons, and ancient pine trees along the Old Tokaido Road, make it seem as if they have remained unchanged since the Edo period.

 The Lives of People Preserving the Old Townscape of the Shuku